 A fresh approach to client engagement

 The traditional approach to engaging clients just doesn’t work with Millennials.
 They don’t respond well to being told they should have particular investments or insurances.
 They want to be educated and make at least some of the decisions themselves.
 With that in mind, Arkadiusz begins his initial client meetings with a visual fact find.

 It is a ‘no pitch, no sell’ proposition in which the prospective client is taken through a series of simple steps which shed light on their actual financial position.
 The simplicity of the process is also a pleasing contrast to the information overload that is so prevalent in modern society.

-We took 120 people on a visual journey of their goals, needs and objectives by hosting an event where we provided everyone an empty “visual fact find” and I teamed up with an illustrator where we took everyone on a live journey on how to “smash goals, not avocados” (Insert link to video?).
+We took 120 people on a visual journey of their goals, needs and objectives by hosting an event where we provided everyone an empty “visual fact find” and I teamed up with an illustrator where we took everyone on a live journey on how to “smash goals, not avocados”.
 We provided no advice and 87 attendees left reviews that they learnt more about their financial life in 2 hours than in their whole life.
 Which made me think.
 Why can’t I do this on an even bigger scale.

 The propensity for Millennials to educate themselves also makes content production crucial for advisers targeting this group.
 This might not be everyone’s cup of tea as it requires a significant time commitment.
 Arkadiusz has developed free ‘lunch and learn’ events in which he educates potential clients about developing a financial plan.
 He’s also created catchy titles around the content he produces such as “How to rob a bank without a gun”.